The match between you and MIT

 The character of the MIT community

 Our community is comprised of thoughtful people from a wide variety of backgrounds and worldviews who take care of each other and lift each other up; they inspire each other to work and dream beyond their potential.
 Students regularly work alongside faculty and staff to shape MIT policies and further our mission to make the world a better place.
-We’re looking to admit people who feel responsible to their communities and will help sustain the heart of MIT’s.
+Applicants who are a good fit for MIT are trailblazers—they challenge themselves and, in the most meaningful cases, forge a new path not only for themselves but for others around them.
+We’re looking to admit people who feel responsible to the communities they’re a part of and will help sustain the heart of MIT’s.